Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Tube & Tire Installation

-If you’re just changing your tube, check and see how old your tire is before you install it.
-You may want to look into a new one while it’s mostly off.
+If you’re just changing your tube, check to see how old your tire is before you install it.
+You may want to consider a new one while it’s mostly off.

-To find the date of manufacture, find the oval stamp on the sidewall.
-The last four digits will tell you when your tire was manufactured.
-The first two digits are the week, and the last two digits are the year.
+To find the date of manufacture, look for the oval stamp on the sidewall.
+The last four digits tell you when your tire was manufactured.
+The first two digits are the week, and the last two are the year.

 Step 14 - Check Tire AgeSo this tire was made in the 20th week of 2005.

 Check your tire to see if it is directional.
-If it is, there will be an arrow on the sidewall pointing in the direction of rotation.
+If it is, an arrow on the sidewall will be pointing toward rotation.
 You will need to orient your rim and tire accordingly.

 For example, if your front brake is on your left fork, lay your rim down with the rotor facing up.
 When you look up from the rotor, the arrow on the tire should point left.